tasmota/docs/docs/Zigbee.md

 For a list of available commands see [Zigbee Commands](Commands.md#zigbee).

 ## Pairing Devices

-When you create a new Zigbee network, it contains no devices except the coordinator.
+When you create a new Zigbee network, it contains no devices except the coordinator (your Zigbee gateway).
 The first step is to add devices to the network, which is called **pairing**.

 By default, and for security reasons, the Zigbee coordinator does not automatically accept new devices.
-To pair new devices, use [`ZbPermitJoin 1`](Commands.md#zbpermitjoin).
-Once Zigbee2Tasmota is in pairing mode, put the Zigbee device into pairing mode.
+To pair new devices, use [`ZbPermitJoin 1`](Commands.md#zbpermitjoin) or press **Permit Join** in the WebUI and allows accepting new devices for the next 60 seconds.
+Then put your Zigbee device pairing mode.
 This is usually accomplished by pressing the button on the device for 5 seconds or more.
-To stop pairing, use [`ZbPermitJoin 0`](Commands.md#zbpermitjoin).

 `ZbPermitJoin 1`
 ```json